aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/22-rancher-applications/index.en.md

 ## Completed!

 We're done!
-We deployed and explored Longhorn, NeuVector, and Monitoring using the Rancher Multi-Cluster Manager App Catalog.
+We deployed and explored Longhorn, NeuVector, and Monitoring using the Rancher Manager App Catalog.
 Click **Next** to move on to deploy additional example Kubernetes applications using Rancher.